yxuco/fabric-operation/operations.md

 ## Add new orderer nodes of the same bootstrap org
 When RAFT consensus is used, you can add more orderer nodes to the network.
 However, as of Fabric release 1.4, it allows you to add only one new consenter at a time.
 The following script will update the system channel, and add one more orderer node of the same bootstrap org to the network.
 ```
-# generate crypto for new orderer nodes (assuming 2 orderers already running, i.e., orderer-0, 1, and 2)
+# generate crypto for new orderer nodes (assuming 3 orderers already running, i.e., orderer-0, 1, and 2)
 cd ./ca
 ./ca-server.sh start -p netop1
 # create crypto for orderer-3 and orderer-4
 ./ca-crypto.sh orderer -p netop1 -s 3 -e 5

-# pack new consenter and URL info for orderer-3 (fabric does not allow adding multiple consenters in the same transaction)
+# pack new consenter and URL info for orderer-3 (fabric does not allow adding multiple consenters in a single transaction)
 cd ../msp
 ./msp-util.sh start -p netop1
 ./msp-util.sh orderer-config -p netop1 -s 3